VNOI-Admin/OJ/.github/pull_request_template.md

 - [ ] Any dependent changes have been merged and published in downstream modules
 - [ ] Informed of breaking changes, testing and migrations (if applicable).
 - [ ] Attached screenshots (if applicable).

+By submitting this pull request, I confirm that my contribution is made under the terms of the AGPL-3.0 License.